Dr Jean-Pierre

 Supervised students

-- A Vujanic (PhD, Started 2008) Mechanism of induction of the immune response following lung vaccination
+- A Vujanic (PhD, 2012) Mechanism of induction of the immune response following lung vaccination

 - J Ravichandran (Hon, 2007) Activation of sheep dendritic cells by CpG motives in vivo